ma-serra/OpenContracts/docs/frontend/routing_system.md

 ### Key Relationships

 **CentralRouteManager ← → Reactive Vars ← → All Components**
-- CentralRouteManager is the ONLY writer of `openedCorpus`/`openedDocument`
+- CentralRouteManager is the ONLY writer of ALL URL-driven reactive vars
 - All other components are readers via `useReactiveVar()`
-- Selection vars can be updated by views/cards (Phase 4 syncs to URL)
+- Components update state by modifying URL via utilities (CentralRouteManager Phase 2 sets vars)

 **Route Components → View Components**
 - Route components just delegate to views after checking loading/error